×

 When we asked people about industries and career opportunities in Lucca, they reponded:

 "Foreigners in Lucca often find employment in the tourism industry, working in hotels, restaurants, or as tour guides.
 Some also work in the education sector as language teachers, particularly teaching English.
 Others may find jobs in the local wine industry, or in local artisan shops selling traditional crafts.
 There are also opportunities in the real estate sector for those with the right skills and experience.
-Additionally, some foreigners may work remotely in various fields such as IT, design, or writing," wrote one member in Lucca.
+Additionally, some foreigners may work remotely in various fields such as IT, design, or writing," wrote a member in Lucca.

 What is life like in Lucca?